DavidHaynesHasGitHub/GA/source/index.html.md

 </version>
 ```

-All API request to the Zaui.io platform must be sent using an HTTPS POST
-using the following URI:
+All API request to the Zaui.io platform must be sent using an HTTPS POST using the following URI:

+All API access is over HTTPS and accessed from the https://api.zaui.io/v1/ domain.

-Each response consists of an object with the following properties:
+Each response consists of an object with the following properties:<br>
-• HTTP response status code: The status code of the HTTP response.
-This does match the header
-value of the response, unless suppress_response_codes=true was sent (see below).
-For a list of
-suppress_response_codes=true valid response codes, see the appendix at the close of this document. • XML data payload: The result data will always return XML
+**• HTTP response status code:** The status code of the HTTP response.
+This does match the header value of the response, unless suppress_response_codes=true was sent (see below).
+For a list of suppress_response_codes=true valid response codes, see the appendix at the close of this document. <br>**• XML data payload:** The result data will always return XML

 ### Suppressing HTTP Response codes